Sure Dividend

 On the other hand, the P/C insurance business can be especially tricky for investors.

-Some insurers are often tempted to reduce the premiums they charge in order to entice more customers and thus enhance their market share.
-During favorable years, in which catastrophic losses are low, these insurers will post high levels of profits.
+Some insurers are often tempted to reduce the premiums they charge to entice more customers and thus enhance their market share.
+During favorable years, in which catastrophic losses are low, these insurers post high profits.

 However, a year with high catastrophic losses will inevitably show up at some point and will erase the profits of all the previous years if the insurers have not followed a prudent underwriting policy.